MangoCheats/ColorAimbot.ahk/README.md

   5. Run ColorAimbot.ahk
   6. Run your game
   7. Turn on windows borderless or windowed in your game of choice
+  8. Hold down right click to aim in on the player
-  8. (optional for crouchspam change crouch binds to left shift and L or change in code)
+  9. (optional for crouchspam change crouch binds to left shift and L or change in code)

 If you want the fov circle you can download Crosshair X Make a circle